 Most likely, you'll still look a few months pregnant during your baby's newborn session, so purchase bump-friendly styles.
 You'll be so happy to have a pretty new outfit to pull out after so many days of little showering, no sleep, and no makeup.
 I love the maternity collections from Fillyboo, PinkBlush, and Show Me Your Mumu.

 As soon as baby's asleep, hand him over to Dad and book it to the bathroom for a long, hot shower and hair and makeup.
 Play your favorite songs while you enjoy this little escape.

 Eat a meal and have water nearby.

 It's so easy to graze or skip meals completely when you're a new mom (someone has to stare lovingly at the baby, right?!).
 But it's also easy to feel really tired or lightheaded, so be sure to eat a good meal before your session.
 Have your water jug handy, too; in those first few days after giving birth, it's not uncommon to feel very flushed or become extremely thirsty while you nurse.

 Dress baby last.

 Every mom knows the sound: the gurgling build-up of a diaper blowout.
 It happens when you least expect it, but usually at the worst times.
 I recommend dressing and changing your baby just before you're ready to feed him (which should be the very last thing you do, in the hopes eating will put him to sleep).

 (And make sure they're wearing a bib or spit-up cloth.)
 It's best if baby is asleep for at least some of the session, and feeding him right before usually does the trick.
 You and your baby are still learning the ropes when it comes to feeding, so give yourself plenty of time.

-Laura Richards is a family, newborn and maternity portrait artist serving the Roanoke Valley in Virginia.
+Laura Richards is a family, newborn and maternity portrait artist serving Charlottesville, Virginia.
 She specializes in authentic, feel-good photography that tells "the story of you" for generations.
 Learn all about what makes her different from other photographers here.